alleyinteractive/wp-asset-manager/README.md

 Asset Manager will add the SVG file contents to the template's sprite if:

-1. The symbol is registered via `am_define_symbols` with a valid file path
+1. The symbol is registered via `am_define_symbol` with a valid file path
 2. The symbol's `condition` is truthy

 ```html